THE CYPRUS GOVERNMENT RAILWAY

 SECTION 1

 Earthworks for the first stage of the new railway began in May 1904.
 This section of track would stretch 58 km from the port of Famagusta to Nicosia and took over a year to complete.
-The inauguration for this phase of the rail network took place at the port of Famagusta on October 21st, 1905.
-Steam locomotives were imported directly from England, but the island’s hard water, however, had to be softened by chemicals to prevent damage to the locomotive’s main boiler.
-This led to the installation of treatment facilities along the route.
-This section of the railway began to move freight to and from the Port of Famagusta and Nicosia almost immediately with two trains each day servicing the route at regular intervals.
+Steam locomotives were imported directly from England, and their inauguration took place at the port of Famagusta on October 21st, 1905.
+This section of the railway began to move freight to and from the Port of Famagusta and Nicosia almost immediately.
+Two trains each day serviced the route at regular intervals, but it soon became apparent that the island’s hard water had to be treated with chemicals to prevent damage to the locomotive’s main boiler.
+This led to the installation of treatment facilities later along the route.
 The headquarters, which also acted as the administrative centre for the Cyprus Government Railway, was established at the Nicosia station that same year.

 SECTION 2